About the United Nations University (UNU)

 Required qualifications and experience include:

-- fluency in both oral and written English
+- excellent communication skills with fluency in both oral and written English and Japanese, Fluency in English is essential

-The successful candidate shall work part-time under a Personal Service Agreement (PSA) for a fixed period of 12 months, with the possibility of renewal.
-The combined duration of appointments under a PSA shall not exceed six (6) years.
+This is full-time employment on a Personnel Service Agreement (PSA) with UNU-IAS.
+Initial appointment will be for one (1) year, with the possibility of renewal subject to satisfactory work performance.
+The combined duration of appointments shall not exceed six (6) years.